TIGRLab/SCanD_project/README.md

 This script automatically fills the ``"IntendedFor"`` field in BIDS fieldmap JSON files.
 It reads a YAML configuration file that describes your dataset's naming patterns, then links each fieldmap to correct fMRI or DWI files.

-This helps make your dataset ready for tools like fMRIPrep, QSIPrep, and other BIDS-app pipelines
+This helps make your dataset ready for tools like fMRIPrep, QSIPrep, and other BIDS-app pipelines.

 ```sh
 ## First load a python module